MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 Each dataset represents a single source of data.
 For example, the source could be an Excel workbook on OneDrive, an on-premises SQL Server Analysis Services tabular dataset, or a Salesforce dataset.
 Power BI supports many different data sources.

-When a designer shares an app with you, you can see which datasets the designer included datasets with the app.
+When a designer shares an app with you, you can see which datasets the designer included with the app.

 ![Screenshot of the Power BI user interface showing Apps selected and arrow pointing to the Datasets section on canvas.](media/end-user-basic-concepts/power-bi-dataset-list.png)

-What you can do with **ONE** dataset...
+On dataset...

-- You can use it over and over.
+- Can be used over and over by a report designer to create dashboards and reports

-- You can use it in many different reports.
+- Can be used to create many different reports

-- You can display visualizations from that one dataset on many different dashboards.
+- Visuals from that one dataset can appear on many different dashboards

   ![A graphic showing a dataset with many to one relationships](media/end-user-basic-concepts/drawing2.png)